ShahriyariLab/CellExLink-End-to-End-Cell-Type-Extraction-and-Cell-Ontology-Normalization-from-Biomedical-Text/README.md

 ## How CellExLink works

-1. **Named entity recognition (NER):** Bioformer16L detects cell-type mention spans in biomedical text.
+1. **Named entity recognition (NER):** Fine-tuned bioformer16L detects cell-type mention spans in biomedical text.
 2. **Named entity normalization (NEN):** Fine-tuned SapBERT retrieves candidate Cell Ontology concepts from preferred labels and synonyms.
 Abbreviation handling and semantic–lexical reranking select the final `CL` identifier.

 The released command-line workflow runs both stages automatically; users do not need to fine-tune the models or manually transfer NER output into the normalization component.